rossghill/Etch/README.md

 ## Why did I build this?

-After using similar tools online I noticed that the images provided are often of an inconsistent theme and/or low quaility, or locked behind a paywall.
+After using similar tools online I noticed that the images provided are often of an inconsistent theme, low quaility and/or locked behind a paywall.

 * Sketch uses high resolution images from a range of photographers, provided by Unsplash.
 * These images are free to use, download, copy and manipulate under the [Unsplash license](https://unsplash.com/license).